This guide will cover how to configure and manage the ODX server.

 Hub, on to modern data warehouses.

 For storing metadata about sources and storages as well as the tasks it needs to run, the

-server uses a local backlog that is continuously synced with the cloud repository.
+server uses a local backlog that is continuously synced with the cloud environment.
 In the

-cloud repository, the ODX server connects to a project.
+cloud environment, the ODX server connects to a project.
 Each ODX server has one project

 open at a time and two ODX servers should never use the same project.